odisfm/zcx-core/docs/content/tutorials/getting-started/editing-a-config.md

     pressed: SCENEDUPE
 ```

 Inside `named_controls.yaml` you'll find some control definitions that look like this.
-There will probably be some that look quite scary, but once you get the basics down you'll be able to easily read and compose them yourself.

 Lets have a look at the definition for `mute`:

 ```yaml title="named_controls.yaml"